Thoughts from a dancer, illustrator or movie director are made visible quite differently to mine…

 Consequently you will find, contained within this montage, an ongoing selection of my transliterated work.
 Topics range from book reviews to domestic tales and children’s picture book stories.
 Please stroll through the dropdown Collection Category for all posts.
 Whether they are special subjects or general ramblings, as a writer I am quietly pleased to reveal my inner workings through the written word.

-In his Discworld series introduction, author Terry Pratchett impishly states “…reading them in sequence can increase your enjoyment through the accumulation of all the fine detail that contributes to the teeming imaginative complexity of this brilliantly conceived world” and while I honour his venerable spirit, my words can be chosen using That-One-Looks-Interesting style.
+In his Discworld series introduction, legendary author Terry Pratchett impishly states “…reading them in sequence can increase your enjoyment through the accumulation of all the fine detail that contributes to the teeming imaginative complexity of this brilliantly conceived world” and while I honour his venerable spirit, my words can be chosen using That-One-Looks-Interesting style.

 Keep your wits about you!